Manual Machining

 Cartesian coordinate system

-A system that describes the location of an object by numerically expressing its distance from a fixed position along three linear axes.
+A numerical system that describes the location of an object by expressing its distance from a fixed position along three linear axes.
 Cartesian coordinates are used to direct machine tool movements.

 centerline

-An imaginary line that runs through the center of a cylindrical tool.
+An imaginary line that defines the theoretical center of an object.
 The centerline of an edge finder pin is aligned to the part edge when the pin jumps off.

 clamp bolts